 Our diverse experience across brand advertising, digital and direct, contributes to our success in creating more effective brands.
 Agencies have never been good at reconciling the various specializations of our industry, whether it is the brand or the digital/direct marketing sides of the business.
 We’ve evolved an approach that melds these unique disciplines into what smart advertising should be: Persuasion leading to conversion, regardless of the channel.

-ADFORUM.com recently interviewed IPNY Founding Partner and Creative Director Jill McClabb.
+ADFORUM.com recently interviewed IPNY Founding Partner and Creative Director Bruce Lee.